openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

   to be provisioned.
 From AVAILABLE, nodes can transition to:

   * ACTIVE (through DEPLOYING) via the active API call.
-  * MANAGED via the manage API call
+  * MANAGEABLE via the manage API call

 DEPLOYING
   Nodes in DEPLOYING are being actively prepared to run a workload on them.